 Figure 1.
 Normally, dietary sucrose (yellow) is digested by sucrase into two subunits, glucose (gold) and fructose (pink), which are rapidly absorbed into the bloodstream, resulting in normal stools.
 With CSID, sucrase is absent or dysfunctional and dietary sucrose is not digested into its two subunits.
 Thus, sucrose is not absorbed by the small intestine and undergoes bacterial fermentation in the large intestine.
 The fermentation byproducts are gases, organic acids, or other osmotically-active molecules, causing postprandial abdominal distention and pain, and water retention producing watery, acidic diarrhea.
 Symptom severity can vary, depending on the amount of sucrose and starch ingested and the degree of sucrase and/or isomaltase enzyme activity present.

 The presence of undigested food in the colon, especially carbohydrates, can alter the osmotic gradient, resulting in watery diarrhea.
 Frequent diarrhea can result in a positive feedback loop causing accelerated small-bowel transit.
-A rapid small-bowel transit decreases the time for enzymatic digestion and subsequent absorption, which leads to increased fermentation.
-Increased fermentation, in turn, leads to more diarrhea and rapid small-bowel transit, which can result in malabsorption of all nutrients.1-3
+A rapid small-bowel transit decreases the time for enzymatic digestion and subsequent absorption, which leads to increased fermentation, which, in turn, leads to more diarrhea and rapid small-bowel transit, which can result in malabsorption of all nutrients.1-3

 Overall, the reduced absorption of essential nutrients can lead to malnutrition and failure to thrive in children, or low body weight in adults.
 Moreover, accelerated bowel transit can hinder the absorption of other nutrients such as fat and monosaccharides, as well as impair the function of normal, postprandial hormones that regulate gastrointestinal processes such as insulin, gastric inhibitory peptide, peptide YY, GLP-1, and C-peptide.3,4